demisto/content/Packs/CortexXDR/Integrations/XDR_iocs/README.md

 - Add IOCs (e.g., IPs, domains, hashes) to Cortex XDR.
 - Retrieve and update existing IOCs.
-- Delete IOCs when no longer relevant (currently not supported).
 - Automate threat intelligence management through playbooks and incident workflows.

 ## Use Cases